Ruta Del Jefe Adventure Race: February 21-23, 2020

 Ruta Del Jefe is a 125-mile self supported adventure race following dirt roads around the Santa Rita Mountains, the lair of one of the only North American Jaguars to live in the U.S., El Jefe.
-Set in Sky Islands region of the Sonoran Desert, in the US/Mexico borderlands in Southern Arizona Ruta Del Jefe follows remote and rugged dirt roads through one of the most biodiverse and beautiful places in the world yet, the region is plagued with many environmental threats and a humanitarian crisis that need our attention and action.
+Rural Del Jefe takes place on Tohono O’odham and Hohokam lands, in the Sky Islands region of the Sonoran Desert and the US/Mexico borderlands in Southern Arizona.
+The race follows remote and rugged dirt roads through one of the most biodiverse and beautiful places in the world yet, the region is plagued with many environmental threats and a humanitarian crisis that need our attention and action.

 Riding a bike in the Sky Islands region offers a unique perspective on these issues.
-In addition, since we have the privilege to travel to ride bikes in beautiful places, it is our responsibility to understand the big picture of the history of the region we ride, what is special and unique about them, what the threats are, and how we can help.
-So with Ruta del Jefe the cost of registration is a suggested donation to Save the Scenic Santa Ritas or No More Deaths.
-We also ask representatives to speak to the riders on behalf of organizations such as Save The Scenic Santa Ritas, No More Deaths, The Northern Jaguar Project, and the Appleton-Whittell Research Ranch of the National Audubon Society.
-The presentations take place the night before the race to give riders a greater context for the land they would be racing through the following day.
+Our privilege to travel to ride bikes in beautiful places, necessitates our responsibility to understand the history of the region we ride, what is special and unique about them, what the threats are, and how we can make a difference.
+So with Ruta del Jefe the cost of registration in 2020 will be a suggested $100 donation to one or between the following 5013c Organizations: Indivisible Tohono, No More Deaths, Center of Biological Diversity, Save The Scenic Santa Ritas, The Arizona Trail Association and/or the Appleton-Whittell Research Ranch.
+We also ask representatives to speak to the riders on behalf of these organizations.
+The presentations take place the night before the race to give riders a greater context for the land they would be racing/riding through the following day.

 Read “The Region” (below) for more information on why these organizations need to exist.

-Registration for the 2020 event will open in the fall of 2019 and will be limited to 100 participants.
+Registration for the 2020 event will open December 20 and will be limited to 100 participants.

 With its diverse range of road surfaces (smooth dirt, washboard, sand, and rocky) and ever-changing terrain, the optimal bike for Ruta Del Jefe is somewhere between a gravel bike with 40mm+ tires and a mountain bike with 2.2” tires.
 This route is certainly do-able on less and more for the strong and finessed.
 Tubeless tires are highly recommended and practically essential if you wish to complete this ride.